Illumina/NirvanaDocumentation/versioned_docs/version-3.14/file-formats/custom-annotations.md

 Here's [the full JSON file](https://illumina.github.io/NirvanaDocumentation/files/TestCA3.json.gz).

 :::tip Reciprocal & Annotation Overlap
-For all intervals, Nirvana internally calculates two overlaps: a **variant overlap** and an **annotation overlap**.
+For all intervals, Illumina Annotator internally calculates two overlaps: a **variant overlap** and an **annotation overlap**.
 Variant overlap is the percentage of the variant's length that is overlapped.
 Annotation overlap is the percentage of the annotation's length that is overlap.

 **Reciprocal overlap** is the minimum of those two overlaps.
 Given that the annotation is 50 Mbp and the deletion is one 1 bp, both overlaps will be pretty close to 0.